 - Fairly short battery life

-It’s easy to use, takes crystal clear photos, syncs up with your PC, is an all-purpose scope for anything you enjoy observing, and it has wonderful optics.
+It’s easy to use, takes crystal clear photos, syncs up with your PC, is an all-purpose scope for anything you enjoy observing, and has excellent optics.

 When you find something you enjoy, you can program it into the scope, so it’s easy to find again…up to 400 times!